Safety and Injury Prevention

-- Always store firearms unloaded, uncocked and locked in a firearm safe or lock box, or with trigger locks.
+- Always store firearms unloaded, locked in a firearm safe or lock box, and the ammunition stored and locked separately.

-- Use trigger locks on all firearms, even when they are locked up in a safe.
+- Use trigger locks or cable locks on all unloaded firearms, even when they are locked up in a safe.
 The more you can slow your teen down, the better.

-- Avoid devices that use keys – preteens and teens often know where the keys are.
+- Use combination locks instead of keyed locks – preteens and teens often know where the keys are.

 - Lock up all of your firearms, even if your teen has had firearm safety training.

 - If a family member is depressed, suicidal or abusing drugs or alcohol, temporarily remove firearms from your home.